-The maximum CDBG-DR award per project is \$2,000,000 and is not to exceed \$150,000 per housing unit constructed inclusive of all hard and/or soft costs.
+The maximum CDBG-DR award per project is \$2,000,000 and is not to exceed \$150,000 per housing unit constructed inclusive of all hard, soft, and or developer fee costs.

-7.2 CDBG-DR AGREEMENT AND DECLARATION
+7.2 CDBG-DR FUNDING AGREEMENT AND DECLARATION

 In addition to any financing documents, owners of projects must sign a CDBG-DR Agreement with DED.
-The CDBG-DR Agreement will identify requirements for compliance with the CDBG-DR regulations and will remain in effect in the event of any prepayment of the CDBG-DR loan.
-In the event a Project is also receiving other funding, separate written agreements may be required for each funding source (e.g., HOME, NHTF, etc.).
+Initiated by DED, the CDBG-DR Agreement will identify requirements for compliance with the CDBG-DR regulations and will remain in effect in the event of any prepayment of the

+CDBG-DR loan.
+In the event a Project is also receiving other funding, separate written agreements may be required for each funding source (e.g., HOME, HTF, etc.).